igorini/kotlin-hints/README.md

 fun sum(a: Int, b: Int) = a + b
 ```

-Same applies for `if` and `when`, as these are expressions in Kotlin
+Same applies for `if` and `when`, as these are expressions in Kotlin.

 ```kotlin
 // [Before]